-June 9, 2021
+July 2, 2021

-OFFICE OF THE MAYOR CITY AND COUNTY OF HONOLULU EMERGENCY ORDER NO. 2021-08 (COVID-19 [Novel Coronavirus])
+OFFICE OF THE MAYOR CITY AND COUNTY OF HONOLULU EMERGENCY ORDER NO. 2021-09 (COVID-19 [Novel Coronavirus])

-ORDER IMPLEMENTING TIER 4 OF HONOLULU'S POST COVID-19 VACCINE FRAMEWORK
+ORDER IMPLEMENTING TIER 5 OF HONOLULU'S POST COVID-19 VACCINE FRAMEWORK

 By the authority vested in me as Mayor of the City and County of Honolulu (the "City") pursuant to Revised Charter of the City and County of Honolulu 1973 (2017 Edition), as amended; the Revised Ordinances of the City and County of Honolulu 1990, as amended; the Hawai'i Revised Statutes, as amended ("Haw.
-Rev. Stat."), the Constitution and laws of the State of Hawai'i, I, RICK BLANGIARDI, hereby issue this Order Implementing Tier 4 of Honolulu's Post COVID-19 Vaccine Framework (the "Order") to further address the emergency initially declared via proclamation on March 4, 2020, and the Thirteenth Proclamation of Emergency or Disaster (COVID-19 [Novel Coronavirus]) dated May 7, 2021 and fully executed on May 10, 2021.
+Rev. Stat."), the Constitution and laws of the State of Hawai'i, I, RICK BLANGIARDI, hereby issue this Order Implementing Tier 5 of Honolulu's Post COVID-19 Vaccine Framework (as amended) (the "Order") to further address the emergency initially declared via proclamation on March 4, 2020, and the Fourteenth Proclamation of Emergency or Disaster (COVID-19 [Novel Coronavirus]) executed concurrently with this Order.